erco77/1a2-pic/rev-f/README-users-manual.txt

 --------------------------------------------------------

-    It is important that the board is not lying on anything metal when powered it up, to prevent shorting out the board.
+    It is important that the board is not lying on anything metal when powered up, to prevent shorting out the board.

-    If you plan to interlink two boards, see also the INTERLINK section of this document.
+    If you plan to interlink two boards, see the INTERLINK section of this document.

     Free Standing